-- Segregating a class or group of customers requires cost of service justification.
+REPORT TO: PREPARED BY: TOPIC: RECOMMENDATION: Directors & CAC Members Anne Roman, Director of Finance RATE STUDY WORKSHOP Receive information, discuss, and provide input.
+ANALYSIS: In our Workshop, we will review initial recommendations of the 2018 rate study, review major use of capital funds between 2018 and 2022, discuss cost reductions already incorporated, and discuss major current, and upcoming needs.
+Also, to follow up on prior suggestions that have not been incorporated at this time, please consider the following important information: • Segregating a class or group of customers requires cost of service justification.
 Customers who use large amounts of water, like short-term rentals (STR's), agricultural customers, customers with heavy landscape, or customers with pools, already pay higher volumetric charges and those charges include the cost of recharge water.
-The proposed rate study scenarios include replenishment costs (recharge water) for approximately 85% of water extracted from the aquifer. - Conservation concerns are generally not part of a Rate Study process, but rather addressed in the Urban Water Management Plan (UWMP) and Water Shortage Contingency Plan (WSCP).
-These plans speak to drought, water waste issues, and outline the District's authority, including potential penalties, to enforce these regulations. - Wells are regulated by San Bernardino County.
+The proposed rate study scenarios include replenishment costs (recharge water) for approximately 85% of water extracted from the aquifer. • Conservation concerns are generally not part of a Rate Study process, but rather addressed in the Urban Water Management Plan (UWMP) and Water Shortage Contingency Plan (WSCP).
+These plans speak to drought, water waste issues, and outline the District's authority, including potential penalties, to enforce these regulations. • Wells are regulated by San Bernardino County.
 The District cannot legally limit or charge well users for water extracted except by adjudication of water rights, a costly and lengthy process, or under the Sustainable Groundwater management Act (SGMA).
 The District is considered a low priority basin because its basins are well managed and not currently in overdraft, therefore does not warrant intervention under SGMA.
 Other options are under investigation but will not likely materialize during this rate study cycle.

-Finally, we will explore several rate scenarios including:

-- Best Management Practice

-- Funds all needs of the District.
+Finally, we will explore several rate scena Finally, we will explore several rate scenarios including: Best Management Practice Funds all needs of the District.
+Highest rates Better maintains reserve fund levels Reduced Rate Increases / Reserve Subsidized

-- Highest rates

-- Better maintains reserve fund levels

-- Reduced Rate Increases / Reserve Subsidized

-- Rates are lower than Best Management Practice.

-- Maintains capital project funding levels

-- Subsidized with reserve fund drawdowns
+- Rates are lower than Best Management Practice. - Maintains capital project funding levels - Subsidized with reserve fund drawdowns Special Joint Board of Directors & CAC Workshop Page 3 of 4

-- Limit Overall Rate Increases & Reduce Capital Funding - Rates maintained at artificially low level - Reduces capital funding to a lower level than prescribed by the District's Capital Improvement Plan (CIP) - Subsidized with reserve fund drawdowns - Less sustainable in the longer-term - Dedicated/Restricted Capital Facilities charge option - Regular rates may remain near current levels - Segregates much of costly infrastructure (capital) costs - Capital Facilities charge is added, either via district billing to accountholders or tax-roll billing to parcel owners with service connections - Tax-roll billing would better place the infrastructure cost burden on the parcel owner - Funds are more specifically restricted for capital purposes viability.
+- Limit Overall Rate Increases & Reduce Capital Funding Rates maintained at artificially low level - Reduces capital funding to a lower level than prescribed by the District's Capital Improvement Plan (CIP) - Subsidized with reserve fund drawdowns - Less sustainable in the longer-term - Dedicated/Restricted Capital Facilities charge option - Regular rates may remain near current levels - Segregates much of costly infrastructure (capital) costs - Capital Facilities charge is added, either via district billing to accountholders or tax-roll billing to parcel owners with service connections - Tax-roll billing would better place the infrastructure cost burden on the parcel owner - Funds are more specifically restricted for capital purposes